-RouteBuddy 2.3 review
+RouteBuddy 2.3 full review

 For most road-navigation situations, an in-car GPS is sufficient, but these devices fall short when it comes to trip planning and post-trip analysis.
 That’s where RouteBuddy 2.3 comes in, with its colourful, vector-based map display that’s easy to scroll, zoom, notate, and search.
 RouteBuddy can also import tracks and points of interest that you’ve collected on your handheld or in-car GPS.
 At present RouteBuddy supports all USB-based Garmin devices, some TomTom devices, and any NMEA device.